SeldonIO/seldon-core/doc/source/reference/upgrading.md

 Previously, we always had the SNAPSHOT tag being overriden with the latest.
 This didn't allow us to know what version someone may be trying out when using master, so we wanted to introduce a way to actually get unique tags for every image that gets landed into master.

-Now every time that a PR is landed to master, a new "dated" SNAPSHOT version is created, which pushes images with the tag `"<next-version>-SNAPSHOT_$(date)"`.
-A new branch is also created with the name `"v<next-version>-SNAPSHOT_$(date)"`, which contains the respective helm charts, and allows for the specific version (as outlined by the version in `version.txt`) to be installed.
+Now every time that a PR is landed to master, a new "dated" SNAPSHOT version is created, which pushes images with the tag `"<next-version>-SNAPSHOT_<timestamp>"`.
+A new branch is also created with the name `"v<next-version>-SNAPSHOT_<timestamp>"`, which contains the respective helm charts, and allows for the specific version (as outlined by the version in `version.txt`) to be installed.

 You can follow the instructions in the installation page to install the snapshot version.